Family / Romance

 If you’re wondering about the odd title, it doesn’t come from anything in the film itself.
 The horse never wears a gray suit or anything else gray either (though I guess he’s kind of a speckled gray himself).
 The title is borrowed from a movie of 12 years earlier, The Man in the Gray Flannel Suit.
 Why they borrowed it, I don’t know, as the two films are completely unrelated, and intended for different target audiences too.

-Some critics faulted The Horse… for predictability, and it is guilty as charged.
+Some critics faulted The Horse in the Gray Flannel Suit for predictability, and it is guilty as charged.
 But for a family film, that’s not such a bad thing – the kids will know where it’s going and enjoy the ride.
 There is also fodder here for parents to discuss how competitive is too competitive, and how sports can’t be allowed to take over our lives.
 So, overall, a nice night’s entertainment.

-There doesn’t seem to be a trailer available for it online.
+While the DVD is readily available (maybe at your local public library) there doesn’t seem to be a trailer available online.